 Wander Mochlos Village

-Heading west from Sitia back toward the centre of Crete, it is worth taking a short detour to see the adorable little village of Mochlos.
+Heading west back toward the centre of Crete, it is worth taking a short detour to see the adorable little village of Mochlos.

 With several welcoming waterfront tavernas, some jubilantly decorated buildings and the archaeologically important Mochlos Island photogenically sitting just across the bay, it is an ideal place to break up the drive.

 If you have extra time, take the small, narrow, winding (in other words, “Cretan”) road down to the Church of St. George where you will find a fabulous viewpoint.
 The road used to end near here but now continues on to arrive in Mochlos the back way.

 One of the most beautiful beaches on Crete, Voulisma Beach is magnificent, with perfect sand and clear turquoise water set in a fantastic, lush valley.